the-teachingRSE-project/competencies/competencies.md

 \subsubsection{Classical software engineering skills}\label{subsec:technical-general}

-To summarise the vast range of the skills a software engineer is typically equipped, we refer to the Guide to the Software Engineering Body of Knowledge (@swebok_2014).
+To summarise the vast range of the skills a software engineer is typically equipped with, we refer to the Guide to the Software Engineering Body of Knowledge (@swebok_2014).
 Because they stand between fields, RSEs are stronger in topics more commonly encountered in research software contexts (e.g., mathematical and engineering foundations) than in other (e.g., software engineering economics), but they bring a solid level of competence in all software engineering topics.
-Therefore, RSEs can set and analyse software requirements in the context of open-ended research.
+Therefore, RSEs can set and analyse software requirements in the context of open-ended, question-driven research.
 They can design software so that it can sustainably grow, often in an environment of rapid turnover of contributors.
 They are competent in implementing solutions themselves in a wide range of technologies fit for different scientific applications.
 They can formulate and implement various types of tests, they can independently maintain software and automate operations of the integration and release process.
-They are engineers that can provide working, scalable, and future-proof solutions in a professional context and with common project and software management techniques, adapted to the needs of the research environment.
+They can provide working, scalable, and future-proof solutions in a professional context and with common project and software management techniques, adapted to the needs of the research environment.
 Finally, as skilled scientists seasoned in computing applications, they have strong mathematical, computing, and engineering foundations.